-At 12 months of age, it is safe to drop the bottle entirely and only offer drinks in a cup with a straw.
+At 12 months of age, it is safe to drop the bottle entirely and only offer drinks like water or milk in a cup with a straw.
 If your child doesn’t like to drink milk, that’s okay!
 Just be sure they’re getting adequate amounts of calcium and vitamin D during the day from other sources.

 Exclusive Table Food Feeding Schedule for a One-Year-Old

-Lunch: Chicken nuggets diced up, hot dogs cut up, yogurt, a pouch, and fruit
+- Lunch: Chicken nuggets diced up, shredded turkey, yogurt, a pouch, vegetables, and fruit

 - Afternoon Snack: Dry cereal, a rice cake, yogurt, or fruit